 One of the great truths of African travel is that there is always more to discover.
 Even in countries travellers think they know well, there are quieter corners, different ecosystems and new ways of seeing familiar landscapes.
 Timing, location and the way you travel can completely change the experience.

 Take East Africa, a classic destination, particularly for first time safaris.
 The Masai Mara is a special place with so much to offer, but there is more to Kenya.
 Head to the arid north, in the shadow of the Mathews Range, for dramatic scenery and the chance to experience the Samburu ‘singing wells’, or travel southeast to the picturesque Chyulu Hills, with ancient lava fields and super tuskers.
-These less visited regions often reveal a different rhythm of safari life, shaped by seasonality, community conservancies and a stronger sense of place.
+These less visited regions often reveal a different rhythm of safari life, shaped by seasonality, community conservancies and a strong sense of place.

 Western Zambia